teryfly/US-Core-R4/source/pages/all-meds.md

 #### Get All *Active* Medications

-1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` = "order" `status` = "active" search parameters.
+1. Get all *active* medications for a patient by querying MedicationRequest using the `patient`,  and `intent` = "order,plan" `status` = "active" search parameters.
 See [MedicationRequest Quick Start] for further details.
 Note that the client should also consider MedicationRequests with a status of "unknown" and whether to query those as well.

-   `GET /MedicationRequest?patient=[id]&intent=order&status=active{&_include=MedicationRequest:medication}`
+   `GET /MedicationRequest?patient=[id]&intent=order,plan&status=active{&_include=MedicationRequest:medication}`

         {% include examplebutton_default.html example="get-all-active-meds" b_title = "Click Here to See 'Get All *Active* Medications' Example" %}

 #### Get All Medications for an Encounter

-1. Get “all medications” for an encounter by querying MedicationRequest using the `patient` and `encounter` and `intent` ="order" search parameters.
+1. Get “all medications” for an encounter by querying MedicationRequest using the `patient` and `encounter` and `intent` ="order,plan" search parameters.
 See [MedicationRequest Quick Start] for further details.

-   `GET /MedicationRequest?patient=[id]&intent=order&encounter=[id]{&_include=MedicationRequest:medication}`
+   `GET /MedicationRequest?patient=[id]&intent=order,plan&encounter=[id]{&_include=MedicationRequest:medication}`

       {% include examplebutton_default.html example="get-all-enc-meds" b_title = "Click Here to See 'Get All Medications for an Encounter' Example" %}